 For sightseers, the best view of Mount Kilimanjaro is actually from Amboseli National Park in Kenya, however, in order to access the mountain and the surrounding activities, one needs to be in Tanzania, the gateway to Kilimanjaro.

-Part of the Eastern Rift Valley, the Ngorongoro Crater is an extinct volcanic caldera.
+Part of the Eastern Rift Valley, the Ngorongoro Crater is an extinct volcanic caldera and most certainly one of the top reasons to visit Tanzania.
 The caldera was formed when the volcano collapsed in on itself after a major eruption around 2.5 million years ago.
 Covering an area of 264 km sq, the Ngorongoro Crater is truly a natural phenomenon – voted as one of the Seven Wonders of Africa, also known as the ‘Garden of Eden’ due to the ecological paradise that can be found within the walls of the crater.

 Views from the crater rim are astounding, with ethereal blue-green vistas stretching before you, a world of wildlife wonder waiting below.
 The protective nature of the crater means it has formed its own ecosystem, an unforgettable and unique safari experience.
 Driving through its rich grasslands, one will encounter a healthy population of rhino (including the rare black rhino), zebra, wildebeest, black-maned lions and elephants – some of the oldest tuskers in Africa roaming its landscapes.
 If you’re lucky, you may tick off your Big 5 bucket list!